Below are all our governors. To learn about the governors representing your area, visit the 'find your constituency' page.

 Governor's Personal Statement

-Jo trained as a RMN trained on the old 1974 syllabus in Nottingham, and since qualifying she has worked for the Trust in both parts of the county.
-Jo currently works as a Ward Manager/Senior Nurse on one of the acute wards on Hartington Unit.
-Jo is passionate about working on the frontline in acute wards.
-Jo holds the Trust values very much to her heart and completely believes that by putting colleagues first, we can achieve a more positive, happy and productive place, which can only positively impact on our care delivery to our patients.
-In her staff governor role Jo is looking forward to representing staff at forums at a higher level and ensuring that their views are made known.
-As a governor she is committed to representing both the interests and views of her colleagues.
-This is Jo’s second term of office on the Council of Governors having been recently re-elected.
-Jo is looking forward to continue to commit representing the interests and views of her colleagues and contribute to the Trust’s decision making process.
+Jo was re-elected for a third term of office.
+She trained as a RMN in Nottingham, and since qualifying she has worked for the Trust in both parts of the county.
+She loves frontline working and is currently working as a Ward Manager on one of the acute wards on Hartington Unit.
+Jo is due to retire in the next three years and is looking forward to continuing in representing her colleagues as staff governor.
+She continues to hold the Trust values very much to her heart and completely believes that by putting our colleagues first, we can achieve a more positive, happy, productive place, which can only impact on our care delivery to our patients.
+She is looking forward to continuing to represent staff at various forums and ensure that their views are made known, their ideas explored and activated and their hopes materialised.
+She is motivated and enthusiastic to continue to improve the delivery of Trust services to the patients in our care and to the staff in our workplace.
+She believes her previous experience puts her in a good position to represent staff and contribute fully to the Trust decision making process.

 Staff Governor - Nursing